 Additional Benefits of Staying at Hotel Five Seattle

-Even though Hotel Five Seattle does not have shuttle service to and from the Seattle airport, there is a free shuttle available from the hotel to bring you around the city to many of the main attractions.
+Even though Hotel Five Seattle does not have shuttle service to and from the Seattle airport or cruise terminal, there is a free shuttle available from the hotel to bring you around the city to many of the main attractions.

 Don’t Feel Like Walking?
 The Shuttle Will Pick You up from Popular Spots (source)

 If you want a more eco-friendly way to get around the city, this hotel also offers a free bicycle check-out program for guests.
 You can access bikes, helmets, and locks to set out on your own self-guided tour of the city and get some exercise at the same time.

 While we did not take advantage of this option, there were plenty of bikes available, and we did see some fellow guests making use of this eco-friendly method of travel.

 Complimentary Bikes at Hotel Five (source)

 Hotel Five Seattle is also pet friendly.
 In fact, the whole city is very dog friendly.
 So, if you are not traveling on a cruise but thinking of vacationing in Seattle, this hotel will accept your furry, four-legged friends.